treythomas123/project-euler-python/README.md

 # Project Euler Solutions (in Python)
-These are my Python solutions to problems from [projecteuler.net Project Euler].
+These are my Python solutions to problems from [Project Euler](projeceuler.net).

 I wrote most of these a long time ago, and I'm just now adding them to GitHub.